chestercodes/chester.codes/content/posts/031-2020-07-01-games-room/post.md

 category: Tech
 ---

-> This post is a write up of the implementation of gamesroom.xyz.
-It includes an intro to some of the tech involved, some of the problems overcome and general notes.

 I've wanted to make an application using the SAFE stack for a while and with our new indoor life it seems a good time to make a multiplayer games room.

 This also presented a chance to try out using F# with SignalR for client-server communication and Akka.Net for a stateful game server.